-My preference with my new insurance agents is to use direct mail with more specific language.
+My preference for new insurance agents is to use direct mail with more specific language.

-Naturally, the outcome rests solely upon the insurance agent, and how well he executes his sales strategy, regardless of how specific or generic the lead is.
+Naturally, the outcome rests solely upon the insurance agent, and how well he executes his sales strategy.

 Bribe Lead Card

-Bribe card leads are just that; direct mail solicitations that encourage response with a bribe.
+Bribe card leads direct mail solicitations that encourage response through a free giveaway.